cbmira01/NWS/readme.md

     - Extend nws_db schema rights SELECT, INSERT, UPDATE, DELETE, and EXECUTE to nws_user

 ## Extra
-Check out NWS/crudTest for a simple small web project in Angular and PHP.
+Check out NWS/crudTest for a simple MySQL-backed web application in Angular and PHP.